HDeDeDe/LogMuteLethal/README.md

 If anyone can find where inside UnityPlayer.dll the BoxCollider warning is emitted I will give you a cookie.

+If there are any other log messages you think should be muted, feel free to either ping me on the Lethal Company Modding Discord or leave an issue on the [github](https://github.com/HDeDeDe/LogMuteLethal).

 ## Creds
 This mod is based on the one .score created for [Risk of Rain 2](https://thunderstore.io/package/score/LogMute/) and borrows code from it.